visionaimedics/Team-visionaimedics-mini-project/visionaimedics_mini_project/README.md

 11. cojiako-hub, cojiako@unilag.edu.ng
 12. Abdullah Salaudeen - salaudeenabdu@gmail.com

-    Task assigned
+      Task Carried Out
   - Gideon Ezekiel - Built the Patient class and RecordsManager class
   -  Oladeji David Adegboyega - Handled data loading and cleaning with Pandas
-  -  ⁠Ajanaku Opemipo - Created all three visualisations using Matplotlib
+  -  ⁠Ajanaku Opemipo - Created Histogram of BMI distribution using Matplotlib
   - Afolabi Doyinsola - Wrote standalone functions and the main program loop
   -  Edah Alake - Wrote the README and assembled the PDF report
+  -  Glory Bagai - Plot the Bar chart of risk categories using seaborn
+  -  Agunbiade Simbiat Mogbonjubola- Created the assembled PDF report
+  -  Taiwo Yemisi - Created the Scatter plot of BMI vs Age
+  -  Abayomi Abiodun -Led the project by explaining some of the best approaches to solving the task
+  - Godwin Udo - Assisted in building the Patient class and RecordsManager class
+  -  cojiako-hub - Coordinate the team and the activities that enhance the success of the project
+  -  Abdullah Salaudeen - Assisted in handling data loading and cleaning with Pandas